all-of-us/raw-data-repository/rest-api/README.md

 ```
 The server should be now be good to go!

 In order to modify the configuration manually:

+(Note: For local development we need an `allowed_user` entry with a value of
+`example@example.com`.
+This is what a oauth user appears as under the
+dev_appserver.)

 If running a local dev_appserver, navigate to the
 [datastore viewer](http://localhost:8000/datastore?kind=Config).